TU will NEVER ask for your Duo code or password.

 Expanding Duo MFA to all NetID holders will:

-All students will use Duo by mid-spring 2025, but can opt in now to get the added layer of protection for their TU accounts.
+All students will use Duo by mid-spring 2025, but you can opt in now to get the added layer of protection for your TU account.

 Duo MFA in class/Once enrolled